Nazaquattrini/Python2--024/README.md

 # Python-2024
-Repositorio para aprender a usar git
+En este repositorio vamos a aprender a utilizar github